 Caldo de peixe is the Cape Verdean fish soup, made with whatever fish is fresh from the Atlantic.
-The dish reflects the islands' Portuguese-influenced cooking with African staples.
+It pairs Portuguese-style cooking with African staples like cassava.

 Caldo de peixe — clear orange broth with chunks of flaky fish, soft potato and cassava, golden onion.
 Simple, fresh, sea-clean flavor.
 The Cape Verdean coastal weeknight meal.